WoodResourcesGroup/EPIC_AllPowerLabs/Biomass/README.md

 Assumptions
 ===========

-1. All dead trees in recent drought mortality have been conifers.
-2. Aerial detection surveys accurately assess the number of dead dominant and codiminant trees in each polygon and the size of each polygon.
+1. Aerial detection surveys (ADS) accurately assess the number of dead dominant and codiminant trees in each polygon and the size of each polygon.
-3. LEMMA accurately estimates the average sizes, species, and densities of trees in each 30 x 30 m pixel.
+2. LEMMA GNN accurately estimates the average size and species trees in each 30 x 30 m pixel.
-4. The ratio of dead trees in each pixel of a drought mortality polygon to the total number of dead trees in the polygon is proportional to conifer basal area in that pixel relative to other pixels.
-That is, more dead tree occur more where there is more conifer basal area.
+3. Dead trees in an ADS polygon are evenly distributed across the whole polygon, excluding parts of the polygon where LEMMA GNN shows no live trees
-5. All dead trees in a given pixel are of the most common conifer species in that pixel.
+4. All dead trees in a given LEMMA GNN pixel are of the most common tree species in that pixel
-6. The diameter of every dead tree in a pixel is equal to the quadratic mean diameter of dominant and codominant conifers in that pixel, as calculated by LEMMA.
+5. The diameter of every dead tree in a pixel is equal to the quadratic mean diameter of dominant and codominant trees in that pixel, as calculated by FIA data and represented in LEMMA GNN model results.

 Projection
 ==========

-All results are in X/Y coordinates that should be projected in EPSG: 5070.
+All results should be projected in the coordinate reference system EPSG: 5070.

 File Organization
 =================

 -   R code assumes the user has the following located in their home directory:
-    -   Box Sync folder
+    -   Box Sync folder "EPIC-Biomass" with all GIS data
     -   Clone of the cec\_apl git repository
 -   Source data is located in *Box Sync/EPIC-Biomass/GIS Data*
--   The *cec\_apl/Biomass* folder contains:
+-   The *cec\_apl/Biomass/R\_scripts* folder contains all relevant scripts to perform the calculations, most importantly:
-    -   *R\_scripts*:
-        -   *LEMMA\_droughtmortality\_pixel.R*: code to calculate biomass from LEMMA and drought mortality data
+    -   calculate dead tree biomass for the **whole state** from LEMMA and drought mortality data: *wholestate\_noBA.R*
-        -   *test.R*: test the accuracy of the above results
-    -   *Results*:
-        -   *Trial\_Biomass\_Pixels\_LEMMA\_6.csv*: results for the subset of drought mortality polygons that fall within the extent Carlos Ramirez' analysis (chosen as an arbitrary sub-area for testing the code)
+    -   calculate dead tree biomass for **individual management units**: *units\_calc\_noBA.R*
+    -   calculate **live biomass** from LEMMA GNN (representing 2012 remote sensing data): *LEMMA\_live\_units\_step1.R* and *LEMMA\_live\_units\_step2.R*

 Sources
 =======